Miami Third Dui Defense Attorneys

 A person who is convicted of DUI in Miami, Florida for the third time after two other prior convictions faces serious penalties for the third conviction.
 If the third DUI occurred within 10 years of any prior conviction, then it can be charged as a third-degree felony.
 Most first- or second-time DUI offenses are considered misdemeanors.

-Attorney for Third DUI in South Miami, Florida
+Find an Attorney for Third DUI in Miami

-Hubbs Law helps DUI clients who live in Miami and throughout Miami-Dade County, including clients facing a Third DUI charge.
-Hubbs Law has the experience and insight to assist you in dealing with both the criminal and civil aspects of your DUI case.
+Hubbs Law Firm helps DUI clients who live in Miami and throughout Miami-Dade County, including clients facing a third DUI charge.
+We have the experience and insight to assist you in dealing with both the criminal and civil aspects of your DUI case.

 E.J.
-Hubbs is Board Certified attorney, certified by the Florida Bar, in the practice of criminal trial law.
+Hubbs is Board Certified in Criminal Trial Law by the Florida Bar.
 Certification signifies an assurance of professional and ethical practices and is the highest level of evaluation by the Florida Bar of competency and experience within an area of law.

 In Florida, a third-time DUI offense without aggravating circumstances is charged as a first-degree misdemeanor if the most recent DUI conviction was more than 10 years in the past.